nasa/fprime/docs/UsersGuide/dev/baremetal-multicore.md

 ## Thread Virtualization

-**Note:** this is an experimental technology with respect to F´.
+**Note:** This is an experimental technology with respect to F´.
 Care to understand its implementation should be taken before using it in a production/flight context.

 Some systems, even baremetal systems, require the use of **Active Components**.
 Many of the `Svc` components are by